(b. 1947, Brooklyn, New York, New York).

-Gallagher, Jack (b.
-1947, New York City).
-American composer of mostly orchestral, chamber, choral, and piano works that have been performed in Europe and the USA.
+American composer of mostly orchestral, chamber, choral, and piano works that have been performed in Europe and North America.

-Prof. Gallagher attended Hofstra University from 1965–69, where he studied analysis and orchestration with Elie Siegmeister in 1967–68 and where he earned his BA cum laude.
+Prof. Gallagher attended Hofstra University in Hempstead, New York from 1965–69, where he studied analysis and orchestration with Elie Siegmeister in 1967–68 and where he earned his BA cum laude.
 He also studied composition and counterpoint privately with Elie Siegmeister in 1968, 1970–71 and 1972.
-He studied analysis and composition with Robert Palmer and Burrill Phillips at Cornell University from 1971–75 and there earned his MFA and DMA.
-He also attended seminars with Karel Husa, Thea Musgrave and Ned Rorem and masterclasses with Aaron Copland and George Crumb.
+He studied analysis and composition with Robert Moffat Palmer and Burrill Phillips at Cornell University in Ithaca, New York from 1971–75 and there earned his MFA and DMA.

-Among his honors are First Prize at the Symposium XII for New Band Music of the Virginia/College Band Directors National Association (1987, for Diversions: Triptych) and the title Ohio Composer of the Year from the Ohio Music Teachers Association (1996).
-In addition, his Exotic Dances was nominated for the Pulitzer Prize (1997).
-He has received support from the Atlantic Center for the Arts, the Charles Ives Center for American Music, the College of Wooster, Meet the Composer, the Ohio Arts Council Individual Artist Fellowship Program, the Virginia Center for the Creative Arts, and the Yaddo Corporation, among other organizations.
+Among his honours are First Prize at the Symposium XII for New Band Music in Virginia of the College Band Directors National Association (1987, for Diversions: Triptych) and the title Ohio Composer of the Year from the Ohio Music Teachers Association (1996).
+He later received the Henry Luce III Award for Distinguished Scholarship from the College of Wooster in Ohio (2005).

-He was active as a trumpeter in the National Orchestral Association from 1968–70 and served as music director of the Wooster Symphony Orchestra in 1985–86.
+He is also active in other positions.
+He performed as a trumpeter in the National Orchestral Association from 1968–70 and served as music director of the Wooster Symphony Orchestra in Ohio in 1985–86.

-He has taught composition, orchestration and other subjects at the College of Wooster in Ohio since 1977, where he has been Professor of Music since 1991.
+He has taught composition, orchestration and other subjects at the College of Wooster since 1977, where he has taught as the Olive Williams Kettering Professor of Music since 1991.